Header image courtesy of Bamboo Scenes

 Hong Kong has long since established herself as a major art destination for the world’s creative community.
 We all know the big-name gallery hotspots: Gagosian, David Zwirner, de Sarthe, Lehmann Maupin, and the like.
 But this city also has plenty of hidden gems that are worth checking out for great art pieces as well.
 Here are eight underrated galleries which you may not know about yet but definitely deserve a visit soon.

 The result of a collaboration between Aisho Miura Arts and Nanzuka, Aishonanzuka is one of the few galleries in Hong Kong largely specialising in Japanese art.
-They feature contemporary art from Japanese artists whose works challenge the norm.
+It features contemporary art from Japanese artists whose works challenge the norm.
 Expect to find quirky and often colourful works.
-Right now they’re hosting a solo exhibition by Swedish artist Joakim Ojanen—his first in Asia—featuring paintings, ceramic installations, and giant wooden sculptures.
+Past solo exhibitions include one by Swedish artist Joakim Ojanen—his first in Asia—featuring paintings, ceramic installations, and giant wooden sculptures.

 Aishonanzuka, G/F, Mee Lun House, 2–4 Mee Lun Street, Central